 - Chop up the walnuts pretty finely so you get little bits of crunchy nuts in each bite rather than large chunks of nuts.

-- If serving this carrot cake baked oatmeal to babies or toddlers, you may wish to leave out the nuts to prevent choking.
+- If serving this carrot cake baked oatmeal to babies or toddlers, leave out the nuts to prevent choking.

 Hi!